Making a complaint, compliment or suggestion about one of our services

 We will acknowledge your complaint within three working days of receiving it.

-For Level 2 and 3 complaints, we will aim to send you a detailed response within 15 working days.
+For Level 2 complaints, we will aim to send you a detailed response within 15 working days.

 If there is a delay, for example where the matter is complicated, we will send you a progress report and say when we expect to be able to respond.

 What do I do if I am still unhappy?

 If you remain unhappy after completing Level 2 of Waverley's complaints procedure, you can take your complaint to an ombudsman.

 If you are a tenant or leaseholder of Waverley and your complaint concerns a housing matter you can choose to take one of the following two options: